-- 1. Log in with Server Administrator credentials.

-- 2. Click Mome.

-- 3. Choose a Project from the Available Projects list.
+- 1. Log in with Server Administrator credentials. - 2.
+Choose a Project from the Projects list = - 3.
+Click Administration. - Click the Define UDAs tab.

-- 4. Click Admin Tools.

-- 5. Click the Define UDAs tab.

-- 6. Check Hide Disabled UDAs to reduce list size and make it easier to see if a UDA is already created.

-- 7. Click New User Defined Attribute.

-- 8. Enter a Name.

-- 9. Enter a Display Name.

-10.Select a Type: Text, Number, List, List - multi Select, or Date.

-11. To enforce users to enter a value, click Required in the Conditions group.

-12.Do one of the following:

-- a) For the Text data type, enter a Max length value.
+- Check Hide Disabled UDAs to reduce list size and make it easier to see if a UDA is already created. - 6.
+Click New User Defined Attribute. - 7.
+Enter a Name. - 8.
+Enter a Display Name. - 9.
+Select a Type: Text, Number, List, List multi Select, or Date. - 10.
+To enforce users to enter a value, click Required in the Conditions group. - 11.
+Do one of the following: - a) For the Text data type, enter a Max length value.
 Text attributes that are over 50 characters long will render as multi-line text.
 Whereas, those that are up to 50, will render as a single-line text. - b) For the Number data type, if you want the values to roll up through the Requirement, select Rollup Values in the Conditions group. - c) For the Number data type, enter a Default value. - d) For the List data type, use the Values group to add values to the list.
-Enter a Default Value for each. - e) For the List Multi Select data type, use the Values group to add values to a selection list.
+Enter a Default Value for - e) For the List Multi Select data type, use the Values group to add values to a selection list.
 Enter a Default Value.

-13.Click Save.
+12.Click Save.